Robust and Scalable Bayes via a Median of Subset Posterior Measures: Numerical algorithms and examples

-The goal of this example is to demonstrate the effect of the magnitude of an outlier on the posterior distribution of the mean parameter $\mu$.
+This section demonstrates the effect of magnitude of an outlier on the posterior distribution of the mean parameter $\mu$.
+We empirically show that M-Posterior of $\mu$ is a robust alternative to the overall posterior.
 To this end, we used the simplest univariate Gaussian model $\{P_\mu=\m N(\mu,1), \ \mu\in \mb R\}$.